Part 2

 kubectl --namespace prometheus get pods -l "release=kube-prometheus-stack-1635945330"

 This added a lot of stuff to our cluster.
-Among other things it added a number of custom resources.
-They are a way to extend the kubernetes APIs and doing so offer new resources that Kubernetes doesn't support out of the box.
+Among other things, it added a number of custom resources.
+They are a way to extend the Kubernetes APIs to offer new resources that Kubernetes doesn't support out of the box.
 We will be designing our own custom resources in part 5.

-You can remove almost everything with helm delete [name] with the name found via the helm list command.
+You can remove almost everything with helm delete [name] with the name found using the command helm list -n prometheus.
 Custom resource definitions are left and have to be manually removed if the need arises.
-The definitions don't do anything by themselves so leaving them is not dangerous.
+The definitions don't do anything by themselves so leaving them does no harm.

 $ kubectl get po -n prometheus